rkazak07/Java-SpringBoot-Helloworld/README.md

-# projects
+# project

-Springboot Hello world projesi için ;
+For the Springboot Hello world project;

-ihtiyacımız olan araçlar
+The tools we need are:
 Docker
 Kubernetes
 Maven

-Öncelikle hello world metnini içeren app.java 'ya ve hello controller'a ihtiyacımız var hello controller'ı hello world metnini döndürmek için kullanıyoruz..
-Gerekli paketleri yükleyebilmek için "pom.xml" dosyamı maven ile build alıyorum.
-Gerekli maven sürümlerini Dockerfile dosyamda vardır.
-Direk dockerfile dosyasını build almanız yeterlidir.

-Kubernetes'e manuel Deploy Etmek için ;

-Öncelikle imajları pushlayıp kubernetes'e çekebilmek için private veya public registry'ê ihtiyacımız vardır.

-Values.yaml Dosyasında Deployment ve Service vardır.
-Kendi sistemimize göre revize ediyoruz.
-Deployment'ta bulunan Containers'a Repomuzun bilgilerini veriyoruz.
-Ben Docker Hub'a pushladım.

-Namespace oluşturuyoruz.
+First we need app.java which contains the hello world text and we use the hello controller to return the hello world text.
+I create my "pom.xml" file with maven so that I can install the required packages.
+I have the required maven versions in my dockerfile.
+Just build the Dockerfile directly.

+To deploy Kubernetes manually;

+First of all we need a private or public registry to send images to kubernetes.

+The Values.yaml File contains Deployment and Service.
+We revise it according to our own system.
+We give the information of our repo to Containers in Deployment.
+I pushed it to Docker Hub.

+We are creating a namespace.

-kubectl create ns deneme-hello
+kubectl create ns test-hello

-kubectl appyl -f values.yaml --namespace=deneme-hello
+kubectl appyl -f values.yaml --namespace=test-hello

-Projeye DNS üzerinden ulaşabilmek için nginx-ingress aracılığıyla dışarıya yönlendiriyorum. Şu an http olarak yayınlandı fakat istersek elimizdeki sertifikalar ile tls secret oluşturup ingress.yaml'da belirtip https olarak dışarıya açmış oluruz.
-Elimde DNS adresi olmadığı için Host'a sahte dns veriyorum.
+I specify via nginx-ingress to reach the project via DNS.
+Currently it is published as http but we have certificates if we want
+ Let's specify this with tls secret in ingress.yaml and open it as https.
+Since I do not have a DNS address, I give fake dns to the host.

-kubectl apply -f ingress.yaml --namespace=deneme-hello
+Apply kubectl -f ingress.yaml --namespace=test-hello